voyed/draft-srv6ops-addressing-guideline/draft-doe-srv6ops-srv6-addressing-guidelines.md

       outside.
 Maintaining ACLs at each Region border is therefore straightforward and less error-prone than arbitrary masks.

+ * Locator->Loopback Consistency Checks
+      Loopbacks derive directly from the /48 locator (e.g., fd00:0500:0a13::1).
+If an operator misassings a locator, a simple script can detect mismatches between the advertised /48 and the loopback's low-order 32-bit value.
+This check helps prevent accidental duplicate identifiers that could be exploited for spoofing.

  * Logging and Periodic Audits

       Log locator assignments and summary changes at each aggregation level.